 Before gathering any personal data, current legislation requires that you notify your customers:

 - reasons for gathering the data

-- who it will be disclosed to
+- to whom it will be disclosed

 - if it’s going to be transferred outside the EU

 Under GDPR, additional information must be communicated to individuals in